-The Berlin Police Department is looking to the future to better serve the Berlin community by utilizing new technologies, moving into a newer and larger facility and by maintaining and efficiently utilizing staff and resources.
+The Berlin Police Department is looking to the future to better serve the Berlin community by utilizing new technologies, and by maintaining and efficiently utilizing staff and resources.

 ACCREDITATION

 The Berlin Police Department is a state and internationally accredited law enforcement agency.
 The agency was initially accredited by the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA) in March 1996.
 We are one of 19 Connecticut Law Enforcement Agencies to be awarded.
 The Police Officer Standards and Training Council (P.O.S.T.) first awarded State Accreditation to the Berlin Police Department in November of 2004.